-Choosing the right symbology:
+Choosing the right symbology for your barcode:

 The term symbology refers to the mapping between information and barcodes, being comparable to different languages since the symbols have certain specifications that explain how to decode the stored data.
-The different barcodes can be split by the different information categories they include, with defining factors being what each bar width and space means, the amount of data needing to be stored, and the size of the quiet zone which surrounds the barcode, and the check digit.
+The different barcodes can be split by the different information categories they include, with defining factors being what each bar width and space means, the amount of data needing to be stored, the size of the quiet zone which surrounds the barcode, and the check digit.

 Derived from the ASCII 128-character set, this is the most common type of barcode in packaging and shipping operations.
 It allows users to optimize for barcode length while encoding numbers 0-9, a-z, A-Z, and some special characters.

 As a superset of UPCs, the European Article Numbering System is used specifically by libraries, universities, and booksellers and features 13-digit codes created from the ISBN of each book.

 Created for grocery stores, universal product codes are 12-digit codes found on nearly all retail products sold today.

 Known as one of the oldest types of barcodes around, Code 39 is often used for electronic, healthcare, and government purposes.
 It allows users to use the same alphanumeric code as Code 128 but does not allow users to optimize length, limiting code options to the size of the label.